gregory-james-smith/aule-design/specification.md

 Assist chips represent smart or automated actions as though the user asked an assistant to complete the action.

-Assist chips have no fill and an outline and can have an icon.
+Assist chips have no fill and an outline and should have an icon.
 The whole chip is clickable.
 Assist chips can show progress and confirmation feedback.